 Your child will often let you know when he or she is hurt, but some will try to tough it out and continue playing a sport at the risk of injury.
 Watch for signs of injury, such as appearing to be in pain when moving a body part or trouble breathing during a sporting activity.

 “If an acute injury is affecting a child’s function, first aid should be given right away,” Dr. Berger says.
-“The child or parents should contact a physician immediately for further assistance.
-If the injury appears severe, they should be taken to the nearest hospital emergency department.”
+“The child or parents should contact a physician immediately for further assistance.”

 While sports-related injuries are a fact of life, this should not deter parents from getting their children involved in a school sport program or youth sport league.